Fischer-L/FirefoxTech/Profile_Migration.md

       }
       ```

-  - Import the default bookmarks if this migration is during startup and not from the old FF profile
+  - Before migrating, Import the default bookmarks if this migration is during startup and not from the old FF profile
     ```js
      if (MigrationUtils.isStartupMigration && !this.startupOnlyMigrator) {
        MigrationUtils.profileStartup.doStartup();